MrExEe/The-binding-of-Isnaake-by-ExE/Readme.md

 INSTALLATION AND HOW TO PLAY

-You need install pygame librarie, then execute .py file
+You need install pygame and numpy libraries, then execute .py file in cmd